BDC Hamburger Icon

 When you offer a voluntary severance program, it puts employee termination in the hands of the employees.
 Since these agreements are voluntary, workers have the option to accept, negotiate or reject your offer.
 If you have unhappy or underperforming team members in your organization, this type of incentive can be just the push they need to leave the company peacefully.

 Instead of continuing to dole out performance improvement plans, discipline inadequate workers and ultimately fire lackluster employees, you can get these staffers to leave on their own.
 Underperforming or ill-fit employees can cost your business a lot of time, money and resources — and sometimes, the best solution is to cut ties in the cleanest way possible.
-[Read related article: How to Handle a Bad Hire]
+[Related article: How to Handle a Bad Hire]

 4. It can give your company legal protection.

 When you enter a voluntary severance agreement with an employee, it can give your business a bit of protection from potential litigation.
 This is often due to the fact that the agreement is voluntary.
 It makes sense if you think about it: Wouldn’t you be less likely to raise concerns or lawsuits against a previous employer if you voluntarily chose to leave amicably and received adequate compensation for doing so?
-A business owner can also choose to include a section in the severance agreement that restricts the employee from pursuing legal claims against the employer.

 5. It can help with brand reputation management.

 A voluntary severance program can protect your brand reputation from unhappy or disgruntled employees.
 Giving team members the option to take voluntary severance can be viewed in a positive light as opposed to the negativity often associated with laying people off.
-Since the decision to leave the organization is ultimately up to the employee, this kind of exit can build goodwill with that worker and reduce the possibility of them speaking poorly about your company to others.

 Did You Know?Did you know